Soviet bus stops and abandoned places in Northern Abkhazia

 In 2015, around 600 local residents, mostly from Pitsunda but also from Gagra, petitioned the Abkhazian government to place the bus stops on a cultural heritage list in order to protect them from further damage and ultimately restore them.
 To date, nothing has come of the request but it is interesting to note that those in charge of the lobby gave two reasons why the shelters should be preserved.

-Firstly, they argued that the stops are one of Abkhazia’s most recognisable landmarks and popular with (mainly Russian) tourists.
+Firstly, they argued that the stops are one of Abkhazias most recognisable landmarks and are popular with (mainly Russian) tourists.
 Tourism is vital for the Abkhazian economy so this is a valid point but the second reason involved the fact that many of those who had signed the petition did so because they remember the bus stops with fondness and continue to see them as an integral part of the landscape.
-Given some of the initial negative backlash to Tsereteli’s work, you have to wonder how many of these residents originally couldn’t stand the lavish designs but grew used to them, liked them even, as time progressed.
-It is also reasonable to assume that some of the petitioners, particularly the older ones, had an affection for the bus stops because they associated them with a time before the war when their small part of the Black Sea coast was a more attractive place to be?
+Given there was likely some negative backlash when the shelters were initially created, you have to wonder how many of these residents originally couldnt stand the lavish designs but grew used to them, and liked them even, as time progressed?
+It is also reasonable to assume that some of the petitioners, particularly the older ones, had an affection for the bus stops because they associated them with a time before the war when their small part of the Black Sea coast was a more appealing place to be.

 Statue of Lenin and an abandoned school in Bzypta